linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Class Slide 4-Restructuring Debt Outside Bankruptcy.md

 Can we just ask for voluntary concessions from public holders?

 - The way that borrowers and banks get concessions from the public is to get the public to exchange their partial holding of the bond for one that requires a smaller payment (i.e.,  either a principal,  interest or maturity concession).
-- Although the Federal Trust Indenture Act prohibits such concessions by voting,  it does not prohibit exchange offers.
+- Although the Federal Trust Indenture Act prohibits such concessions by voting,  it does not prohibit [[Class Note 6 Restructuring Public Debt Out of Bankruptcy Exchange Offers|Exchange Offers]].

-There can be a "holdout" problem with such exchange offers
+There can be a "holdout" problem with such [[Class Note 6 Restructuring Public Debt Out of Bankruptcy Exchange Offers|Exchange Offers]]

-- If there are many small holders,  each may be inclined to not exchange for a smaller bond if almost all other holders will exchange,  because the risk of liquidation or bankruptcy by the borrower could be minimal once the other holders have taken a smaller bond.
+- If there are many small holders,  each may be inclined to not exchange for a smaller bond if almost all other holders will exchange,  because the risk of liquidation or [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] by the borrower could be minimal once the other holders have taken a smaller bond.
 - Each small holder thinks that their decision is highly unlikely to make the firm switch from not liquidating to liquidating (or vice versa).

 A nice way to think about small holders: "non-pivotal holders"